antirez/RESP3/spec.md

 the following fields:

     * server: "redis"
-    * version: the Redis version
+    * version: the Redis (or other software using RESP3) version
     * proto: the protocol version ("3" in the case of RESP3)
-    * mode: standalone, sentinel, cluster (Redis specific field)
-    * role: master or slave (Redis specific field)
-    * modules: list of loaded modules
     * id: the client connection ID

+In addition, in the case of the RESP3 implementation of Redis, the following fields will also be emitted:

+    * mode: standalone, sentinel, cluster
+    * role: master or replica
+    * modules: list of loaded modules as an array of strings

 The exact number and value of fields emitted by Redis is however currently a work in progress, you should not rely on the above list.